 Section 1.
-The administrative affairs of the Post of the American Legion shall, except as may be otherwise provided by the By-Laws, be under the supervision of an Executive Committee, which shall consist of 3 members in addition to the officers of the Post.
+The administrative affairs of the Post of the American Legion shall, except as may be otherwise provided by the By-Laws, be under the supervision of an Executive Committee, which shall consist of three (3) member Trustees in addition to the officers of the Post.
 The term of office of members of the Executive Committee shall be for two years, excluding the Trustee’s.
-This Post, by its By-Laws, may provide for such other standing committees as the business of the organization may require.
+This Post, by its By-Laws, may provide for standing committees as the business of the organization may require.

 Section 2.
-The elected officers of this Post shall be a Commander, First Vice-Commander, Second Vice-Commander, Adjutant, Finance Officer, Chaplain, Judge Advocate, Service Officer, Past Commander, Senior Sergeant at Arms, Junior Sergeant at Arms, and three (3) Trustee’s, who shall be nominated from the floor at three meetings preceding the annual election.
+The elected officers of this Post shall be a Commander, First Vice-Commander, Second Vice-Commander, Adjutant, Finance Officer, Chaplain, Judge Advocate, Service Officer, Liaison Officer, Historian, Senior Sergeant at Arms, Junior Sergeant at Arms, and three (3) Trustee’s.
+All members desiring to be elected shall be nominated from the floor at two meetings preceding the annual election

-Section 3.
-All officers and executive committee members shall be elected bi-annually, excluding the Trustee’s, and they should hold office until their successors are duly installed or as otherwise provided.
-Any officer or executive committee member may be removed for inefficiency by the Executive Committee, a two-thirds vote of said committee being necessary to effect such removal.
+Section 4.
+All officers and Executive Committee members shall be elected bi-annually, excluding the Trustees.
+The Officer’s term in office is served concurrent with the fiscal year dates of the Post.
+Any officer or Executive Committee member may be removed for inefficiency by the Executive Committee with a two-thirds vote of the Executive Committee being necessary to effect the removal.

-Section 5.
-The duties of the officers and the Executive Committee shall be those usually appertaining to such officers or committee and as further provided in the By-Laws.
+Section 6.
+The duties of the officers and the Executive Committee shall be those usually assigned to Post officers or Executive Committee and as further provided in the By-Laws.

 ARTICLE VI – FINANCE

 Section 1.
-The revenue of this Post shall be derived from membership or initiation fees, from annual membership dues and from such other sources as may be approved by the Post Executive Committee.
+The revenue of this Post shall be derived from membership or initiation fees, from annual membership dues and other sources as approved by the Post Executive Committee.

 Section 2.
-The amount of such membership or initiation fees and the amount of such annual Post dues shall be fixed and determined by this Post.
+The amount for membership or initiation fees and the amount of the annual dues shall be fixed and determined by this Post.

 Section 3.
-The Post shall pay to Departmental headquarters the National and Departmental annual membership dues for every member of the Post.
+The Post shall pay to Departmental headquarters the National, Departmental, District, and County annual membership dues for every member of the Post.

 Section 4.
-All persons who have responsibility for the property and money of the Post, including the Commander, Adjutant, and Finance Officer shall be bonded under a blanket bond with a responsible surety company in such sums as shall be determined necessary and proper by the Executive Committee.
-The Post shall pay the cost of such bond.
+All persons who have responsibility for the property and money of the Post, including the Commander, 1st Vice Commander, Adjutant, Finance Officer, and Honor Guard Commander shall be bonded under a blanket bond with a responsible security company in such sums as determined necessary and proper by the Executive Committee.
+The Post shall pay the cost of the bond.

 Section 5.
-The Post Adjutant and Finance Officer shall be responsible for ensuring that the Post property, both structural and personal, including any special riders for equipment under the care, custody and control of the Post.
-The Post shall pay the cost of such insurance.
+The Post Adjutant and Finance Officer are responsible for ensuring the Post property, both structural and personal, including any special riders for equipment under the care, custody and control of the Post are secure and insured.
+The Post shall pay the cost of the insurance.

 Section 1.
 This Post recognizes an auxiliary organization to be known as the Auxiliary Unit of The American Legion, Montgomery – Plant-Dudley Post 10.